7 Simple Tricks for Marketing Your Restaurant

 1. Participate in community events

 People like to support the community they live in.
 Get involved in your community by partnering with other businesses, organizations and charities.
 By getting involved, you are creating opportunities for press coverage and word of mouth.
-Most community events have options for standard advertising, or to do something outside the box.
+Most community events have options for local marketing, or to do something outside the box.

 Social media is social, and that is key to remember when starting or working on your social media campaigns.
 The simple trick?
 Remember that your customers love sharing pictures of food online, namely on Instagram.
 Start off by putting in the extra effort to ensure every dish served is ready for show time.
 Then add your social media handles to your menus and around your restaurant.
 Remind customers to tag you in their posts, and maybe even run a contest.